What Is the Kuwait Indemnity Calculator?

 This tool calculates the end-of-service indemnity (gratuity) owed to private-sector employees in Kuwait under the Kuwait Labour Law (Law No. 6 of 2010).
 It is used by Pakistani, Indian, Egyptian, and other expatriate workers to verify their indemnity entitlement before leaving Kuwait.

-Unlike Saudi Arabia, Kuwait uses a simpler flat-rate formula — 15 working days’ pay per year for the first five years, then 30 days per year thereafter, with no resignation penalty after 3 years of service.
+Unlike Saudi Arabia, Kuwait uses a simpler flat-rate formula — 15 working days’ pay per year for the first five years, then 30 days per year thereafter.
+Resignation penalties apply only within the first 5 years (under 3 years: zero indemnity; 3–5 years: 50% reduction; over 5 years: full entitlement).

 How to Use This Calculator